-- The Centers for Disease Control and Prevention (CDC) recommend the removal of lice and nits on household objects: - Machine washing with hot water and detergent (especially bed linens, towels and clothes worn or used by the infected person in the 2-day period just before treatment) followed by drying at a hot temperature. - Items that cannot be washed should be dry cleaned or sealed in plastic bags for two weeks. - Vacuum upholstered furniture, carpeting, mattress, pillows, floors and automobile.
-Immediately dispose of vacuum cleaner contents in outside trash. - Soak combs and brushes in hot water (at least 130 degrees Fahrenheit) for 5-10 minutes. - Household lice sprays are not recommended.
+- The Centers for Disease Control and Prevention (CDC) recommend the removal of lice and nits on household objects: - Machine washing with hot water and detergent (especially bed linens, towels and clothes worn or used by the infected person in the 2-day period just before treatment) followed by drying at a hot temperature. - o Items that cannot be washed should be dry cleaned or sealed in plastic bags for two weeks. - Vacuum upholstered furniture, carpeting, mattress, pillows, floors, and automobile.
+Immediately dispose of vacuum cleaner contents in outside trash. - o Soak combs and brushes in hot water (at least 130 degrees Fahrenheit) for 5-10 minutes. - Household lice sprays are not recommended.
 They can be toxic if inhaled or absorbed through the skin. - Encourage children and others not to use personal articles belonging to someone else.
 Continue to inspect hair for lice or nits.
 Use fine-tooth comb every day for two weeks.

-For more information, call the Guilford County Department of Health and Human Services, Division of Public Health at (336) 641-7777 or visit our website at www.guilfordcountync.gov or the Centers for Disease Control and Prevention at www.cdc.gov
+For more information, call the Guilford County Department of Health and Human Services, Division of Public Health at 336-641-7777, visit our website, or visit the Centers for Disease Control and Prevention.